 There were officers from every department, even Detroit and Grosse Ile, when I heard, "Hey, Bob, over here!"

-It was my older brother, Corporal Dick Ankony, Dearborn PD.
+It was my older brother, Corporal Richard Ankony, Dearborn PD.

 "You look up there?" he said, shining his flashlight and illuminating the massive concrete beams overhead.

 ""God, there's nothing but guts up there!"
 I said.